A-Aguirre245/Portfolio/README.md

 This repository accumulates various projects, labs, and previous coding assignments.
-Within each project folder, you will find a brief description of the purpose of each assignment.
+Within each folder, you will find a brief description of the purpose of each assignment.

 Ordered by: (The Class the Project was Completed for)_(Project Number) --- Key of Classes: